dv-lse/fdi-patent-innovate/data/narrative.md

 A qualified workforce and the support of the government were some of the **regional strategic assets** of Sunderland in the mid-1980's.

-(Mouse over the orange flows to get know the income, population and level of education of the regions where NISSAN could have invested)
+(Income, population, and level of education statistics are reported for the regions where NISSAN could have invested)

 #